-Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element, which makes it better for fragile artwork AND for your skin!
+Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element.
+This makes it much better for fragile artwork AND for your skin!

 State-of-the-ART Dimmable LEDs!

-The new LED lighting system comes on gradually to augment the natural sunlight as and when it’s required, replacing the old system that was known to distract visitors by switching suddenly on and off.
-This was made possible, because LED lights can be dimmed with no alteration to their colour temperature, a massive advantage over the old tungsten lamps the gallery previously used.
+The new LED lighting system comes on gradually to augment the natural sunlight as and when it’s required.
+It'll be replacing the old system that was known to distract visitors by switching suddenly on and off.
+This was made possible, because LED lights can be dimmed with no alteration to their colour temperature.
+This is a massive advantage over the old tungsten lamps the gallery previously used.

-The National Gallery had long been exploring ways to improve the quality, ease of control and efficiency of its picture lighting systems, however, advances in LED technology made them perfect both for general lighting in the home, as well as for specialised applications such as this.
+The National Gallery had long been exploring ways to improve the quality, ease of control and efficiency of its picture lighting systems.
+However, advances in LED technology made them perfect both for lighting in the home, as well as for specialised applications.

-Trials of the new lighting system were undertaken in specially selected rooms within the institution, leading to a gallery-wide adoption of the system just two years later.
+Trials of the new lighting system were undertaken in specially selected rooms within the institution.
+This then lead to a gallery-wide adoption of the system just two years later.

 Better For the Environment!

-The new LED lighting didn’t just improve the public’s overall enjoyment of the stunning collection, it also served to substantially reduce the building's carbon emissions by 400 tonnes each year thereafter!
+The new LED lighting improved the public’s overall enjoyment of the stunning collection.
+But it also served to substantially reduce the building's carbon emissions by 400 tonnes each year thereafter!